 43. Fantasy and Science Fiction – up to $3000 per article

-The focus here is on science fiction.
-The payout is 7-12 cents for every word, but the payment is a capped on 25,000 words, which means that you can potentially make up to $3,000 per article.
+The payout is 7-12 cents for every word, but the payment is capped at 25,000 words, which means that you can potentially make up to $3,000 per article.

 44. A Fine Parent – $100 per post